-their creation.
 That's unheard of.
-They didn't do anything in 1 those 48 days other than get ready for filing for bankruptcy.
+They didn't do anything in 1 their creation. those 48 days other than get ready for filing for bankruptcy.
 2 They were created and they filed because they were looking for 3 They were looking for a way to limit the spend.
 4 a discount.
 The real and intended beneficiaries of these cases are 5 the non-debtor entities and this is one of the provisions that 6 7 is most shocking in this case, to me anyway, which is when the funding agreements were created, which, again, was before 8 bankruptcy, they provide that the only way that the funding 9 agreement helps fund a plan is if the payors, Trane and TTC, 10 11 the two entities that are outside of bankruptcy, get all the provisions of a permanent injunction under 524(q) relieving 12 13 them of asbestos claims.
 I've never seen a provision like that and Judge Whitley had commented that he had not seen anything 14 15 like that, either.
-You heard from the debtors some early quotes about 16 17 order denying dismissal, which was just shortly before he 18 announced his retirement, Judge Whitley said as part of his 19 spinning round and around, to the growing frustration of all."
+You heard from the debtors some early quotes about 16 17 Judge Whitley when these cases were initially filed, but in the order denying dismissal, which was just shortly before he 18 announced his retirement, Judge Whitley said as part of his 19 plea to the Fourth Circuit to take direct certification of the 20 denial of the dismissals, that: 21 spinning round and around, to the growing frustration of all."